Eric Zuesse, originally posted at strategic-culture.org

 The next reader-comment was, “It boggles my mind how anyone can say that the Syrian population actually supports Assad.
 When foreign nations say that Assad has to go as part of the healing process in Syria, they are speaking for the Syrian people.”
 His “they” was referring to Barack Obama, and to Islamicist Saudi King Salman, and to Islamicist Qatari Emir Thani, and to Turkey’s Islamicist President Erdogan.
 The U.S. leader, Obama, hopes to eliminate an ally of Vladimir Putin, whom Obama hates.
 (He doesn’t say he does, but he really does.)
 The other three (Saud, Thani, and Erdogan) are Sunni supporters of jihadist organizations, such as ISIS and Muslim Brotherhood, who are fighting to remove and replace Assad.
 That reader at reddit was so naive as to call those piranhas “the healing process in Syria,” who “are speaking for the Syrian people.”
 Not according to the polls, they aren’t.

 The next reader-comment was, “You know the divide in Syria is almost entirely on ethnic lines between the sunnis and minorities?”
 That too is false.
 Table 3 in the most recent poll, July 2015, that was mentioned and linked-to in my “Polls Show Syrians Overwhelmingly Blame U.S. for ISIS”, asked respondents’ approval/disapproval rating of each one of the three main groups fighting to remove Assad, including “Free Syrian Army” (the group that Obama says the U.S. wants to take over Syria); and each one of the three groups was overwhelmingly disapproved.
+82% of Syrians blamed America for the presence of jihadists in Syria trying to overthrow Assad.
 Obama’s Free Syrian Army was rejected by 63%, approved by 35%.
 Al Nusra (Al Qaeda in Syria) was rejected by 63%, approved by 35% — exactly the same percentages as FSA.
 ISIS (Islamic State) was rejected by 76% and approved by 21%.
 Each one of those three organizations is Sunni; none is Shiite, which Assad nominally is.
 Most Syrians, even Sunni ones, are terrified of jihadists (all of whom are Sunnis; jihad simply isn’t a feature of Shiite Islam).
 Syria’s women don’t want to be executed if they get raped.
 Syria’s men don’t want to be forced to attend mosque.
 Syria is the most secular, the least sectarian, nation in the Middle East.
 Most Syrians want it to remain so.
 Obama, Saud, Thani, and Erdogan don’t.
 They want it to become a Sunni Islamic state.
 That’s not their lying rhetoric; it’s their reality.

 That most-recent poll, taken by ORB International, which is the British member of WIN/Gallup International, didn’t ask respondents whether they’re Sunni (the majority of Syrians) or Shiite (the minority).
 However, such high disapproval-rates for each one of those Sunni fighting forces that are trying to topple the Assad government indicate strongly one thing: many Syrian Sunnis support Assad despite his being nominally Shiite.
 His support isn’t merely Shiite.
 (But, of course, Ban ki-Moon’s point stands regardless: whomever the Syrian people want to be their leader should be their leader.)